elugens/hello-javascript/docs/browser-related-questions/browser-document/searching-getelement-queryselector.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> No, the method getElementById can be called only on document objects.
 It looks for the given id in the whole document.
-We should use document.getElementById and avoid using element.getElementById because it is not the proper use of the method.
+We should use document.getElementById, and avoid using element.getElementById because it is not the proper use of the method.
 </div>
   </div>
 </details>

 ---

-### Explain the function and syntax of querySelectorAll method.
+### Explain the function and syntax of querySelectorAll method?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> By far, the most versatile method, document.querySelectorAll(css) returns all elements inside of a element matching the given CSS selector.
-This method is indeed powerful because any CSS selector can be used as a target.
+  <div><strong>Interview Response:</strong> BBy far, the most versatile method document.querySelectorAll(css) returns all elements inside of a element matching the given CSS selector.
+This method is powerful because any CSS selector can get it as a target.
 We can target groups of CSS selectors easily with querySelectorAll method.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />